-- 14(1) (i) Every Member and Former Member shall at all times co-operate fully with the Executive Counsel and with any Tribunal appointed pursuant to this Scheme. - (ii) Without prejudice to the generality of paragraphs 14(1)(i), such full co-operation shall include complying with any notice served pursuant to paragraph 14(2). - 14(2) The Executive Counsel shall have power by notice served on any Member or Former Member to call on him (to the extent that he can lawfully do so):- - (i) to provide: - (a) to the Executive Counsel or to any person appointed or employed by him or by the Conduct Committee on behalf of the FRC, such information and explanation relevant to any matter under investigation or preliminary enquiry pursuant to paragraph 6(10) or following the service of a Formal Complaint orally and/or in writing as the Executive Counsel shall require; and - (b) evidence to a Tribunal orally and/or in writing as the Executive Counsel or the Tribunal shall require; - (ii) to permit the inspection and taking of copies of documents and other information relevant to the matter under investigation which are in the possession or under the control of such Member or Former Member; and and it shall be the duty of any Member or Former Member on whom such a notice is served under this paragraph to comply with it within 14 days of the date of the notice or such longer period as the Executive Counsel may allow.
+- 13(1) (i) Every Member and Former Member shall at all times co-operate fully with the Executive Counsel and with any Tribunal appointed pursuant to this Scheme. - (ii) Without prejudice to the generality of paragraphs 13(1)(i), such full co-operation shall include complying with any notice served pursuant to paragraph 13(2). - 13(2) The Executive Counsel shall have power by notice served on any Member or Former Member to call on them (to the extent that they can lawfully do so):- - (i) to provide: - (a) to the Executive Counsel or to any person appointed or employed by them or by the Board on behalf of the FRC, such information and explanation relevant to any matter under investigation or preliminary enquiry pursuant to paragraph 5(10) or following the service of a Formal Complaint orally and/or in writing as the Executive Counsel shall require; and - (b) evidence to a Tribunal orally and/or in writing as the Executive Counsel or the Tribunal shall require; - (ii) to permit the inspection and taking of copies of documents and other information relevant to the matter under investigation which are in the possession or under the control of such Member or Former Member; and - (iii) to the extent reasonable, to supply copies of documents and other information (in whatever form it may be held, including any associated software necessary to facilitate review by Executive Counsel) at their own expense;

+and it shall be the duty of any Member or Former Member on whom such a notice is served under this paragraph to comply with it within 14 days of the date of the notice or such longer period as the Executive Counsel may allow.